jupyterhub/traefik-proxy/docs/source/install.md

 ## Implementation details

-1. **Traefik Dashboard**
+1. **Traefik API**

-   Traefik provides a Web UI **dashboard** where you can see the frontends and backends registered, the routing rules, some metrics, but also other configuration elements.
-Find out more about traefik api's, [here](https://docs.traefik.io/configuration/api/#security).
+   traefik-proxy uses the [Traefik API](https://docs.traefik.io/configuration/api/) to monitor routes and configurations.

    Because of **security** concerns, in traefik-proxy implementation, traefik api endpoint isn't exposed on the public http endpoint.
 Instead, it runs on a dedicated **authenticated endpoint** that's on localhost by default.